GENERAL TERMS & CONDITIONS

 Lemore Manor may provide a separate private dining area for groups.
-This will be confirmed to the group leader.
 We ask that noise in the restaurants be kept to a minimum for the comfort of all our guests.
 Leisure packages that include dinner may be subject to change dependent on availability, should this be the case an alternative will be offered on arrival.

 We would respectfully ask that you are ready to be seated at the time of your reservation.
 Should you arrive after your booking time, we may need to hold you back to a later time to ensure the best possible level of service to all our guests.
 It is essential that we are notified of any specific dietary requirements prior to your visit to ensure that we can cater for you appropriately.
 If you have not informed us at the point of booking, please contact the restaurant to discuss your requirements with a member of our team.
 Please be advised that during busy periods the tables may be required more than once during service, however, we do allow tables at least two hours.